Grace Millane disappearance now a homicide investigation, police say

-A 26-year-old man is speaking to police about the murder of Grace Millane.
+The disappearance of 22-year-old British backpacker Grace Millane is now being treated as a homicide, and a 26-year-old man is speaking to police.

+Millane, who was last seen on December 1, travelled to New Zealand last month as part of a gap year.

-Detective Inspector Scott Beard said police found the man at an address just after 3pm today and a vehicle of interest was also found.
+Detective Inspector Scott Beard said police located a man at a Central Auckland address just after 3pm today and a vehicle of interest was also found.

-"We still don't know where Grace is," Beard said..
+"We still don't know where Grace is...her family are devastated," he said.

 "I want to reassure the public police are determined to do everything we can to find her.

-The last confirmed sighting of Grace is still 9.41pm Saturday night going into the CityLife Hotel, Beard said.
+The last confirmed sighting of Millane is still 9.41pm Saturday night going into the CityLife Hotel, Beard said.

 The man was with her on Saturday evening, but Beard didn't know if the pair knew each other before then.
+He wouldn't speculate on how they met.

-"The issue here is Grace is still missing and we want to find her."
+"The issue here is Grace is still missing and we want to find her.

 "We don't know what's happened to the property of hers that has been missing," he said.

-He wouldn't speculate where Grace was killed.
+He wouldn't speculate where Millane was killed.

-"It's a combination of our total investigation, including forensic investigation," he said about how they had come to believe Grace had been murdered.
+"It's a combination of our total investigation, including forensic investigation," he said about how they had come to believe Millane had been murdered.

 Beard said police had no idea what the motive was.

-"Of course it's tough, everybody who is a parent out there will appreciate and understand what they're going through," Beard said of Grace's family.
+"Of course it's tough, everybody who is a parent out there will appreciate and understand what they're going through," Beard said of Millane's family.

 Items of interest